garris/BackstopJS/README.md

 ###Using a js based config file (version 1.0.0+)

-JSON-based configs getting you down?
-Well, here's some good news -- BackstopJS allows you to import all config parameters as a node module (instead JSON) which allows you to use comments, variables and logic etc. inside of your config.
+JSON-based configs cramping your style?
+Well, here's some good news -- BackstopJS allows you to import all config parameters as a node module (as an option instead of JSON) which allows you to use comments, variables and logic etc. inside of your config.

 To use a js module based config file, explicitly specify your config filepath when running a command. e.g.
 ```